-The Authority upgraded software in 2012/13 resulting in £5k being written down to the relevant service revenue account.
+There was no spend on intangible assets in 2013/14.
+In 2012/13 the Council upgraded software resulting in £5k being written down to the relevant service revenue account.
 The Council's policy is to write down intangible assets to the relevant service revenue account in the year that they occur and hence the opening and closing balances for intangible assets are both nil despite any expenditure on intangible assets during the financial year.